Qiskit/qiskit/CONTRIBUTING.md

    *docstring* accordingly.
 3. If it makes sense for your change that you have added new tests that cover the changes.
+4. Ensure that if your change has an end user facing impact (new feature, deprecation, etc) that you have updated the CHANGELOG.md.

 #### Commit messages